MSUSEL/reu-2023-snort/LABNOTES.md

 ## Other Notes

 ### Yara
 Yara can not read packet captures.
-Github repository https://github.com/kevthehermit/YaraPcap is outdated and will not work even when changed to python3.
+Github repository https://github.com/kevthehermit/YaraPcap is outdated and will not work even when converted to python3.

 ### Suricata
 Smaller community and less widely used, thus has an equivalent or smaller rule set.